Course description - full-time

 All applicants for this course will be given an interview, language awareness task and a writing task.
 The writing task must be completed without the use of dictionaries or other aids.
 The ULC reserves the right to refuse entry to the course if it deems that the applicant does not have an appropriate level of English language proficiency, based on the results of this assessment.
 If an applicant is allowed to register for the course following interview/assessment, he/she will be given a pre-course reading list and pre-course tasks to complete.

-The course will take place in Oddfellows Hall (number 23 on the campus map).
+The course will take place on the main University campus.

 Timetabled classes take place between 9am and 6pm Monday to Friday.

-Participants may use the Multimedia Centre Oddfellows Hall, the Open Learning facilities in Samuel Alexander Building, university libraries and computer clusters.
+Participants may use the Open Learning facilities in Samuel Alexander Building, university libraries and computer clusters.

 Between 6 and 12 participants per class (maximum 12).